 It is a goal of Main Street Hospice that no patient dies alone.
 The Eleventh-Hour Volunteers sit at the bedside of the hospice patient residing in a facility when death appears to be imminent.

-> Office Volunteer
+> Administrative Volunteer/Office Volunteer

-The volunteer assists with duties in the office – duties vary but may include reception duties, organizing supplies, computer work, bereavement mailings, etc.
+The administrative volunteer assists with special events and projects.
+The office volunteer assists with duties in the office – duties vary but may include bereavement mailings, putting together serenity/memory baskets for our patients, bagging gloves for field staff, etc.

 > “We Honor Veterans” Volunteers